What’s the first word that comes to mind when you think of Norway? It seems that for many people it’s ‘expensive’.

 If you fly to Oslo, you might find cheaper tickets than if you would fly to the smaller, regional airports.
 However, take everything into account, not just the flight price.
 You might save 50 EUR on a flight, but then spend two days to get where you need to get, and it will cost you hundreds more…

-Traveling to Norway from Europe – should you fly or should you drive
+Traveling to Norway from Europe – fly, drive, or cruise

 How expensive is it to rent a car in Norway

 Norway is probably the most expensive country for car rental from all our trips.
-We rented a comfortable car for 5 people, an estate, VW Passat.
+For our Norway road trip, we rented a comfortable car for 5 people, an estate, VW Passat.
 It cost us about 155 EUR per day (130 EUR car rental + 25 EUR zero liability insurance).

 TIP: The way to save some money is not to rent a car for the days when you don’t absolutely need it.
 Parking is very expensive in Norway, just as car ferries and toll roads.
 So only rent a car when you really need it, and use public transport for the rest of the trip.

-When we visited Norway (August 2017), petrol prices were around 13 – 16 NOK/ 1.4 – 1.8 EUR per liter, depending on the area.
+At the moment this article has last been updated, fuel prices in Norway are around 17 – 20 NOK (1.7 – 2 EUR) per liter, depending on the area and on the fuel.
 It’s comparable to Switzerland, and about 10-15% more expensive than in most Western European countries.

 How expensive are toll roads in Norway